robertoerd/robertoerd/README.md

 ## Hey, i'm Roberto. ✌🏽

-Enthusiastic about music, photography and the internet.
-Also like video games, retro stuff and helping people.
+Enthusiastic about animation, cinema, video games, retro stuff, music, photography, A.I. and the internet.

-I believe in the positive impact artificial intelligence can have on everyone's life.
+I believe in the positive impact that sustainable and responsibly managed technology can have around the world.

-👁⚡🧠👹🍜
+👁⚡🧠⛩👹🍜

 <!--